Introduction to Mushroom Cultivation

 Inoculation requires surgical precision.
 In a sterile environment, flame the needle until red-hot, inject 1-2 ml of spore solution per port, and seal immediately.
 This procedure minimizes contamination risks, a factor affecting experimental result validity.

 In educational contexts, document each step for later analysis, evaluating inoculum distribution uniformity.
-The PF-Tek technique adapted to MycoBags simplifies this process, allowing students to focus on mycelial growth observation.
+The adaptation of traditional techniques to MycoBags simplifies this process, allowing researchers to focus on mycelial growth observation.

 Mycelium Colonization

-Post-inoculation, incubate MycoBags in total darkness at 24-26°C. Mycelium begins visible colonization in 5-7 days, expanding radially.
-Monitor daily progression, recording growth rates for kinetic studies.
+Post-inoculation, incubate the MycoBags in total darkness at 24-26°C. Mycelium begins visible colonization in 5-7 days, expanding radially.
+Monitor the daily progression, recording growth rates for kinetic studies.

-Full colonization takes 14-21 days, depending on strain and conditions.
-Any deviation — such as irregular growth — indicates the need for environmental adjustment, teaching experimental optimization principles.
+Full colonization takes 14-21 days, depending on the strain and conditions.
+Any deviation—such as irregular growth—indicates the need for environmental adjustment.

 Fruiting

-Induce fruiting by reducing temperature to 21-24°C, increasing fresh air exchange, and providing a 12/12 light cycle.
-In MycoBags, slightly open the filter for controlled FAE.
+Induce fruiting by reducing the temperature to 21-24°C, increasing fresh air exchange (FAE), and providing a 12/12 light cycle.
+In MycoBags, slightly open the filter for controlled FAE if required by the experimental design.
 Primordia emerge in 5-10 days, allowing detailed studies of fungal morphogenesis.

 Handling Possible Contaminations